 Heavy, Then Light – If you are experimenting with scents and one is stronger than the other, apply it as the first layer and follow it with the lighter scent.
 In this case, you may have to use a 2:1 ratio of two spritzes of lighter fragrance for every spritz of heavier scent.

 Moisturize – If your skin is moisturized, it is primed for the application of scent.
-If you’re using an all-natural soap like Dr. Squatch bar soap, then your skin may already be prepped.
+If you’re using a natural soap like Dr. Squatch bar soap, then your skin may already be prepped.
 For the rest, consider moisturizing your skin to help the skin bond better with your scents.

 Test Ahead of Time – There’s nothing worse than applying a new scent and discovering halfway through your day that it isn’t working.
 Take some time to test your scents before using them in public.
 A good rule of thumb is to layer your scent and wait an hour to see how the new blend mixes with your natural oils and pheromones.